dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-mma.md

 ### **What is Mixed Martial Arts (MMA)?**

-MMA, or Mixed Martial Arts, stands as the pinnacle of **academy mixed martial arts**, offering a dynamic fusion of various combat disciplines.
+MMA, or Mixed Martial Arts, stands as the pinnacle of **@JiuJitsuNYC mixed martial arts**, offering a dynamic fusion of various combat disciplines.
 It combines striking, grappling, and ground-fighting techniques, forming a cohesive blend that resonates with martial arts enthusiasts across neighborhoods, especially in Jackson Heights, Queens.

 ![](/img/dsc08917.jpg)